maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module15.md

   <figcaption></figcaption>
 </figure>

-But I did not have strong glue so actually it did not held up well over time.
+But I did not have strong glue so actually, it did not hold up well over time.

 Then I cut some parafinne films that I found in the lab and placed in on the first plexiglass slide:
 <figure> <center>